MGSimard/sonata/README.md

 - [ ] Dump unused font weights
 - [ ] Get a better sample library (currently using exported custom from fl studio)
 - [ ] (p key and wetness of this library are especially bad)
-- [ ] Find out how to prevent audio overflows causing noise and crackling (Issue was volume?)
+- [x] Find out how to prevent audio overflows causing noise and crackling (Issue was volume?)
-- [ ] Not browser, not files (tested vp files), looks like volume related or buffer overflow.
+- [x] Not browser, not files (tested vp files), looks like volume related or buffer overflow.
-- [ ] But other apps using Tonejs have much more volume, so need to do some research on this issue.
+- [x] But other apps using Tonejs have much more volume, so need to do some research on this issue.
+- [ ] Solved
 - [ ] ...
 - [x] Establish application identity
 - [x] Color palette (Both Light & Dark Modes)